-A break, then NBA Finals: Warriors eager for some time off
+A break: Warriors get another long break before NBA Finals

 The Golden State Warriors have gotten used to going to the NBA Finals, and their win in Portland on Monday night clinched their fifth consecutive trip.
 They’ve also gotten used to waiting for those finals to begin, with long layoffs after the Western Conference finals having become their norm.

-By the time Game 1 of the NBA Finals arrives in either Milwaukee or Toronto on May 30, it’ll be a 10-day gap — nine full off days — between games for the Warriors.
-That matches the length of the break that the Warriors handled in 2017, and this marks the third time in this five-year run of finals trips that they’ve had at least a week off.
+By the time Game 1 of the NBA Finals arrives in either Milwaukee or Toronto on May 30, it’ll be a 10-day gap between games for the Warriors.
+It’s not the longest in NBA history, but it matches the length of the break that the Warriors handled in 2017, and this marks the third time in this five-year run of finals trips that they’ve had at least a week off.

 “Happy to get a little rest before we have to play again,” Warriors coach Steve Kerr said.